The No-Gifts Birthday Party

 You are ABSOLUTELY allowed to stipulate “no presents” for a child’s birthday party.
 It’s a perfectly acceptable, commonly done thing for all the reasons you mention and there’s no need to overthink the invitations.
 Simply put “No gifts please!” somewhere in there and be done with it.

-As for your daughter and warding off any potential disappointment, you’ll be super extra mega-grateful for that small ransom you paid to the party place, because presents aren’t be on the agenda at all.
+As for your daughter and warding off any potential disappointment, you’ll be super extra mega-grateful for that small ransom you paid to the party place, because presents won’t be on the agenda at all.
 Typically these places offer a bin or some designated place for guests to drop off presents, which is then quickly whisked away and out of sight once the party begins.
 Presents aren’t the point or focal point of the party, and I personally dig that.
 I am also a fan of parties that I do not have to clean up after.
 Money well spent.

-So.
+3. Discuss with your daughter head of time.
 When you talk to your daughter about her party, explain that she won’t be opening her presents AT the party.
 Which she wouldn’t do ANYWAY, since they’ll just load anything she gets into your car at the end.
 She’ll open her presents AFTER the party, at home.
 Where you can then give her whatever gifts came from grown-up friends and family, or just something small from you.

 And at home, I promise you she won’t care if there aren’t a million things to open.
 As long as she gets something, she’ll be perfectly happy.
 (And you know she’ll get something, even if you hired a skywriter to broadcast the NO GIFTS PLEASE!! request.)